 Gail Dexter Lord, one of the world’s foremost museum, gallery and cultural planners, will present to the opening plenary session on September 26 about the complex transition of museums from colonial-era to human rights-era institutions.
 Christopher Till, director of South Africa’s Apartheid Museum – which collaborated with the CMHR on its current major exhibition Mandela: Struggle for Freedom – will give a plenary address on September 27 about efforts to present current issues with democracy in South Africa.
 The CMHR’s manager of research and curation, Dr. Jodi Giesbrecht, will speak on September 27 about ways to ensure curation processes are inclusive of stakeholder communities.

-A full conference schedule with list of presenters and topics can be found online.
+A full conference schedule - will open in a new tab with list of presenters and topics can be found online.

-COMCOL is an international committee of the International Council of Museums, which aims to deepen discussions and share knowledge of the practice, theory and ethics of collecting and collections – both tangible and intangible.
+COMCOL - will open in a new tab is an international committee of the International Council of Museums - will open in a new tab, which aims to deepen discussions and share knowledge of the practice, theory and ethics of collecting and collections – both tangible and intangible.
 It is devoted to fostering respectful practices that affect the role of collections today and in the future from all types of museums around the world.

 The Canadian Museum for Human Rights (CMHR) is the first museum in the world exclusively dedicated to the evolution, celebration and future of human rights as a concept and aspiration for all people.
 Using multimedia technology and other innovative approaches to storytelling, the CMHR creates inspiring encounters with human rights for all ages and abilities in a visitor experience unlike any other.